didclab/CClient/README.md

 CMake Support
 -------------

-The One Data Share SDK fully supports CMake.
+The OneDataShare SDK fully supports CMake.
 Once installed, `OneDataShare` can be included in any CMake project by using `find_package(OneDataShare)`.
 Without any other user interaction, `find_package` defines the following:
  - `OneDataShare_FOUND` - defined if and only if CMake successfully found the `OneDataShare` package.
  - `OneDataShare_VERSION` - the version of the `OneDataShare` installation found by CMake.